 Skip advert

 Advertisement - Article continues below

-The A5 has grown in size and is larger than the BMW 4 Series Gran Coupé, the car’s most logical rival.
-Prices have also increased.
-The 201bhp petrol, in the favoured S line trim, costs more than £46,000, while the same engine and trim in the old A4 was less than £42k.
+The A5 has grown and is larger than the BMW 4 Series Gran Coupé, the car’s most logical rival.
+Prices have also increased to match its new stature, with the 201bhp petrol in our favoured S line trim costing more than £46,000, while the same engine and trim in the old A4 was less than £42k.
 Now, for that price, you’ll only be able to afford a Sport-spec A5 with the lower-power petrol engine.
-A 2.0 TDI quattro Edition 1 is in excess of £55,000.
+A 2.0 TDI quattro Edition 1 is more than £55,000.

+Skip advert